Andrej123456789/Andrej123456789/README.md

 - I think Rust can have little better syntax
 - I wrote two books
 - I know how to use DaVinci Resolve, Kdenlive, Adobe Premiere Pro and Adobe Photoshop at level enough to make something that looks good
-- If my project has this note (`PROJECT IS DONE`), then I am done developing that project.
-I might come back someday in future but probably not; sometimes project can be dead without notice
+- Project is dead if has `PROJECT IS DONE` label which means that I am done developing that project, but there is possibility that I might come back someday in future but probably not.
+Sometimes project can be dead without notice
 - And btw I don't like web dev too much, it is ok but I am not in it

 *Status are not fully correct because most of time I am programming in/for ringwormGO*